 Your initial appointment will consist of some lab work to confirm the pregnancy, an internal ultrasound will be performed to accurately date your pregnancy, and a meeting with one of our clinicians to answer any questions you have at this point.

 As part of your prenatal care with Piedmont OB/GYN, you have delivery options.
-Our physicians deliver babies at both the state-of-the-art, brand-new Patewood Memorial Hospital AND the tertiary care center from which we’ve always been based, Greenville Memorial Hospital.
+Our physicians deliver babies at Patewood Hospital and the tertiary care center from which we’ve always been based, Greenville Memorial Hospital.

 While most of our patients are low-risk pregnancies and choose to deliver at Patewood, we still offer delivery at Greenville Memorial.
 This includes birth plans for patients who require a high-risk center because of complicating conditions of either mother or baby, or even simply because of patient preference.